CCTP 725: Remix and Dialogic Culture (Media, Art, Technology)

 - Tate Modern, London: Street Art, 2008.

-- Regime Change Starts at Home (2008): Archive dossier of the exhibition at Irvine Contemporary.
+- Regime Change Starts at Home, Street/Studio, and Street/Studio 2.0: Exhibitions at Irvine Contemporary.

 Note: The Regime Change exhibition (Nov., 2008) brought Fairey's famous Obama Hope portrait to Washington, and the acquisition of the work by the Smithsonian National Portrait Gallery, the first street art acquisition by a Smithsonian museum and the first portrait of President Obama added to the nation's collection.

 - Shepard Fairey Retrospective, Supply and Demand (2009-20019), opened at the Boston Institute of Contemporary Art, and at the Andy Warhol Museum in Pittsburgh.